How I Can Help

 Counselling offers a boundaried, non-judgmental, safe and confidential space to talk through life’s challenges.
 I’m a member of The National Counselling Society and adhere to their ethical framework and professional code of conduct.

-I’m currently working in Brighton, Hove & SW11.
+I’m currently working in Brighton and Hove.

 Sessions are held weekly, usually at the same time and day each week.
 More flexible appointments are available for those working with variable shift patterns.

 I also work over the telephone and remotely, providing Online Counselling via Zoom.

 When asked if they wanted to give advice to anyone thinking of starting therapy, some of my previous clients have said:

 “I now understand where my anxiety comes from and it keeps getting less and less.”

 “After years of being overwhelmed with anxiety, fear and guilt Joanne has helped me lift so much weight from my shoulders, gain control of my thoughts and ultimately feel a true sense of freedom.
 I would recommend counselling with Joanne in a heartbeat.”